AdamRashid96/portfolio/README.md

 ## Steps

 * You should have accepted the assignment at this point.
 Github will have already created the repository.
 The next step will be to clone the repository on your local machine.
+* This wasn't on the initial check-in, let's see what haps?